GraphQLGuide/book/text/bg.md

 $ node -v
 ```

-We can keep track of which projects uses which versions of node by adding a `.nvmrc` file to the root of each project.
+We can keep track of which projects use which versions of node by adding a `.nvmrc` file to the root of each project.
 It contains a version number (like `8` or `8.11.3`) or `node` to use the latest stable version.
 Then when we switch projects, we run `nvm use` to switch to that project’s version of node:

 ```sh
 $ nvm use